Skip to main content

 Sick Leave and Occupational Sickness Leave

-Employees are entitled to 30 days of paid sick leave per year if not hospitalized.
-In case of hospitalization, one year of sick leave is permitted within a two-year period.
-The maximum sick days can’t exceed one year in two years.
-Employers may extend leave at their discretion or terminate employment.
+Employees are entitled to ordinary sick leave of less than 30 days per year if not hospitalized.
+In case of hospitalization, up to one year of sick leave is permitted within a two-year period.
+The combined total of hospitalized and non-hospitalized ordinary sick leave may not exceed one year within two years.
+Pay during ordinary sick leave follows the applicable statutory rules, including the rule that ordinary sick leave within 30 days in one year is generally paid at half salary.

 Family Care Leave, Jury Duty, Voting Leave, and Bereavement Leave

-Family care leave allows up to 7 days of paid leave for family caregiving.
-Employers must grant leave for jury duty and voting, paid according to actual days required.
+Family care leave allows up to 7 days per year and is incorporated into personal leave.
+Employers must grant leave for public duties according to law.
 Bereavement leave varies based on the relation to the deceased.

 Work Permit in Taiwan